 The first television I ever saw was the decrepit black and white Zenith we kept in the middle of the combination living room/bedroom that my grandmother and I shared growing up.
 It was the only television in the house, if you don’t count the other larger, broken television it was precariously perched on.
 The stupid thing had a sixteen inch screen, weighed sixteen tons, and had no remote control.
 Instead of buttons, it had two knobs: volume and channel.
-Anytime I wanted to change the channel, I had to use all of my might to pinch the knob with one hand while wrenching it with the other hand because it was semi-broken.
+Anytime I wanted to change the channel, I had to use all of my might to pinch the knob with one hand while wrenching it with a pair of pliers.
+Somehow, my family was more afraid that my four-year-old self would catch a cold than stab myself in the head with pointy metal tools.

 “Don’t stand so close to dah TV.
 You’re gonna burn your eyes out!”